Gon Freecss: Reception

 Several writers were divided when Gon's character darkens when fighting Chimeras in order to save Kite.
 During this story arc of the series, Gon was criticized for offending Killua's feelings in his emotional outbursts.
 Polygon said the training the characters are into continuously tests Gon's and Killua's relationship as the former becomes selfish in his quest to save Kite until it is made impossible for the duo to be together.
 In Anime News Networks article "Hunter x Hunter & Dragon Ball Z: the Fall of the Shounen Hero," Gon was compared with Goku.
 Anime News Network noted Goku feels like he has something "prototypical not-Snyder Superman doesn't" through his self-centered obsession with fighting and getting stronger.
 The drawbacks of Goku's obsession are briefly explored in Dragon Ball, but while sharing many similarities with Goku, Gon appears as a much darker character.
 Anime News Network also found Gon's characterization darkens after his mentor Kite is killed.
 Gon's actions and demands shown in the latter chapters make the protagonist seem more like a villain.
 Comic Book Resources shared several comments about Gon's traits, such as his ruthless revenge against Neferpitou, ruining his likeable traits.
 Despite the negative response to Gon's rude behavior, Polygon still regarded his forced transformation against Pitou as one of the most iconic forms ever seen in anime because someone innocent becomes ruthless and delivers a brutal defeat to Neferpitou.

-Michaela Bakker of Victoria University of Wellington noted in the Chimera arc, Gon is put into one of the most complex situations of shonen manga heroes after several story arcs that test his moral compass.
-In contrast to his innocent demeanor, Gon becomes extremely aggressive when he attempts to restore Kite's health, and hurting Killua's feelings.
-Later, he wants violent vengeance against Pitou.
-In retrospect, Gon's simplicity appears to test the way Togashi decided to write such an innocent hero until his mental breakdown, when he wants to save Kite.
-Bakker said in the rivalry between Gon and Hisoka, Togashi positively handles ideas involving Hisoka's apparent homosexual feelings whenever he faces Gon, as well as his genuine respect for Gon after numerous encounters.